-- Longissimus capitis and cervicis are innervated by the lateral branches of dorsal rami of cervical spinal nerves.
+- Longissimus capitis and cervicis are innervated by the lateral branches of posterior/dorsal rami of cervical spinal nerves.

-- The thoracic part of longissimus thoracis receives innervation from the medial and lateral branches of dorsal rami of thoracic spinal nerves.
+- The thoracic part of longissimus thoracis receives innervation from the medial and lateral branches of posterior rami of thoracic spinal nerves.

 - The lumbar part of longissimus thoracis is innervated by the lateral and intermediate branches of posterior rami of lumbar spinal nerves.

 The longissimus muscle has an extensive blood supply with a unique arrangement.
 The arteries supplying it run in grooves between the erector spinae muscle columns and give off branches at various levels: